jschnable/jschnable.github.io/IntegratedPlantBiology.md

 ### The Officially Unofficial Guide

 The Integrated Plant Biology PhD track and the Complex Biosystems program of which it is part is one of the only interdepartmental graduate programs at the University of Nebraska-Lincoln.
-Students admitted to the program perform funded rotations with three different professors at UNL in their first year, while taking a core curriculum in biology and statistics with all first year students in the different Complex Biosystems graduate tracks.
+Students admitted to the program get to pick three different professors at UNL to rotate with in their first year **with funding provided by the graduate program.** During that first year they also take a core curriculum in biology and statistics with all first year students in the different Complex Biosystems graduate tracks.
 At the end of the first year, students join a research group sometimes with an individual mentor or more frequently with a primary advisor and a second co-advisor.

 Students can apply to the Integrated Plant Biology track with either a bachelors or a masters degree.